BinPro/CONCOCT/doc/complete_example.md

 Evaluate output
 ---------------

 This will require that you have Rscript with the R packages [gplots](http://cran.r-project.org/web/packages/gplots/index.html), [reshape](http://cran.r-project.org/web/packages/reshape/index.html), [ggplot2](http://cran.r-project.org/web/packages/ggplot2/index.html), [ellipse](http://cran.r-project.org/web/packages/ellipse/index.html), [getopt](http://cran.r-project.org/web/packages/getopt/index.html) and [grid](http://cran.r-project.org/web/packages/grid/index.html) installed.
+The package grid does not have to be installed for R version > 1.8.0

 First we can visualise the clusters in the first two PCA dimensions: